mbabynames search ✿

 Brinley Sophia

-Brinley ("noble and strong") and Sophia ("wisdom").
+Brinley ("burnt meadow") and Sophia ("wisdom").
 Two distinct meanings that create a name with range.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Brinley Harper